Want to get involved?

 The London Peer Hubs help people who have experienced many different forms of disadvantage to gain the skills and qualifications they need to help others make positive progress.
 They offer people training to Level 3 in Information, Advice and Guidance whilst they undertake supported work placements with other teams within St Giles Trust and with partner organisations in the sector.
 The hubs are located in both our north and south London offices.

-We work in partnership with Barts NHS Trust at The Royal London Hospital helping young people who have ben admitted to the Major Trauma Centre as a result of serioius youth violence.
-Our caseworkers work with the young person to address underlying issues, offer support and advocacy and prevent the likelihood of the young person returning to hospital once discharged.
+We work alongside clinical staff in hospitals to support young people who have been admitted as a result of serioius violence.
+Our caseworkers work with the young person to address underlying issues, offer support and advocacy and prevent the likelihood of the young person returning to the same situations which put them in hospital once discharged.

-We have caseworkers based in custody suites to work with young people at risk at point of arrest, offering advocacy and ongoing support to help them access positive opportunities and prevent further involvment with the criminal justice system.
+Our caseworkers are based in London custody suites to work with young people at risk at point of arrest, offering advocacy and ongoing support to help them access positive opportunities and prevent further involvment with the criminal justice system.

 We offer a range of services helping adults and young people who have experienced issues such as homelessness, long-term unemployment, involvement in the criminal justice system and other similar barriers get personalised, specialist help to overcome barriers and move their lives forward.
 This long-standing area of our work also enables other teams with St Giles to refer people to these services.